Kunull/Writeups/docs/Cmd Challenge/Command Challenge.md

 &nbsp;

+## level 21
-## 21] The file split-me.txt contains a list of numbers separated by a ; character.
+> The file split-me.txt contains a list of numbers separated by a ; character.
 Split the numbers on the ; character, one number per line.

 ```
 cat split-me.txt |tr ';' "\n"